What matters operationally

 Central access constraints

-Streets near civic, retail, and office hubs often restrict vehicle access at set hours.
-This narrows approach options and can force a longer carry from peripheral streets unless a building dock is booked.
+Streets near civic, retail and office hubs often restrict vehicle access at set hours.
+That can turn a simple route into a longer approach that leaves less time for unloading.

 Kerbside loading conditions